AI Portfolio Project Narrative: STAR With a Spine

 When this is the right job for AI

 If the project did not ship or has no real users, skip it.
-A portfolio of unshipped work signals lack of judgment about what to include, not lack of opportunity.
+A portfolio of unshipped work signals a judgment problem about what to include, not a lack of opportunity.

 What to feed the AI